The NZ Advertising Standards Authority

 The Code is mostly concerned with the content of marketing, aiming to ensure that advertising is “responsible” and protects children and young people to some degree.

-The Code is designed to ensure that alcohol advertising and promotion is consistent with the need for responsibility and moderation in merchandising and consumption, and does not encourage consumption by minors.
+The Codes were designed to ensure that alcohol advertising and promotions are consistent with the need for social responsibility and moderation, does not appeal to minors and is truthful in presentation.

 No alcohol ads on TV between 6:00am and 8:30pm

-The ASA Code also limits the amount of exposure of alcohol advertising on television.
+The ASA Codes also limit the amount of exposure of alcohol advertising on television.
 The Code requires that no alcohol advertisements are permitted to be broadcast between 6:00am and 8:30pm.
 No such limits are required in other media (e.g. radio, internet) and the time restrictions do not apply to sponsorship advertisements.

 There are other limits on exposure in the Code.
 For example, alcohol promotions and sponsorship must not give the impression of dominating the viewing or listening period.
 In addition, television alcohol advertising must not exceed six minutes per hour, and there must be no more than two advertisements for alcohol in a single commercial break.